General Electric GE90: Records

 The higher-thrust GE90-115B mounted on N747GE, GE's Boeing 747 test aircraft.

 The GE90-115B provided enough thrust to fly N747GE, GE's Boeing 747-100 flying testbed with the other three engines at idle, an attribute demonstrated during a flight test.

-According to the Guinness Book of Records, at 127900 lbf, the engine held the record for the highest thrust achieved by an aircraft engine (the maximum thrust for the engine in service is its rated thrust 115300 lbf).
+According to the Guinness Book of Records, at 127900 lbf, the engine held the record for the highest thrust achieved by an aircraft engine (the maximum thrust for the engine in service is its rated thrust, 115300 lbf).
 This thrust record was reached inadvertently as part of a one-hour, triple-red-line engine stress test using a GE90-115B development engine at GE's outdoor test complex near Peebles, Ohio.
 It eclipsed the engine's previous Guinness world record of 122965 lbf.

 On November 10, 2017, its successor, the GE9X, reached a higher record thrust of 134,300 lbf in Peebles.

 The initial GE90 fan shaft design loads were greatly increased for operational torque and the fan blade-off condition.
-To accommodate the increase in fan-shaft torsional and bending stresses, a steel alloy, GE1014, not previously used in aircraft engines was required.
-A significantly longer fan shaft spline-coupling was required and maintaining the required high machining accuracy was challenging.
+To accommodate the increase in fan-shaft torsional and bending stresses, a steel alloy, GE1014, not previously used in aircraft engines, was required.
+A significantly longer fan shaft spline-coupling was required, and maintaining the required high machining accuracy was challenging.

 In October 2003, the Boeing 777-300ER with GE90-115B engines was the first ever plane/engine configuration to be certified ETOPS 330.
 This allows flying routes where flying time to the nearest airport, with one engine shut down, could be as much as five and a half hours (330 minutes).
-That aircraft, with GE90-115B engines, flew from Seattle to Taiwan as part of this ETOPS certification program, with one engine actually shut down for 330 minutes, during the approximately 13 hour flight.
+That aircraft, with GE90-115B engines, flew from Seattle to Taiwan as part of this ETOPS certification program, with one engine shut down for 330 minutes during the approximately 13-hour flight.

 On November 10, 2005, the GE90 entered the Guinness World Records for a second time.
-The GE90-110B1 powered a 777-200LR during the world's longest flight by a commercial airliner, though there were no fare-paying passengers on the flight, only journalists and invited guests.
+The GE90-110B1 powered a 777-200LR on the world's longest flight by a commercial airliner, though there were no fare-paying passengers; only journalists and guests.
 The 777-200LR flew 13423 mi in 22 hours, 22 minutes, flying from Hong Kong to London "the long way": over the Pacific, over the continental U.S., then over the Atlantic to London.